KyleCaulkins/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 Environmental impact has proven to be a significant consideration for vehicle consumers in recent years.
 There is a large customer base who prefer a vehicle to have a lower environmental impact.
 One key metric that marketers use to show long term environmental impact is highway miles per gallon.
 Higher fuel efficiency is a marketable and competitive advantage.
-A statistical study that could quantify how MechaCar perfroms against the competition could shape the brands image and drive sales.
+A statistical study that could quantify how MechaCar performs against the competition could shape the brands image and drive sales.

 Metrics to be tested include the following:
 * Fuel efficiency highway (MPG)